kuzzleio/kuzzle-device-manager/doc/2/concepts/metadatadetails/index.md

 <h3 id="datedatetimeclock-picker" style="color: #e94e77">Date/Datetime/Clock picker <a href="#datedatetimeclock-picker" class="heading-anchor-link">#</a></h3>

-In the Iot platform, this feature allows to display either a calendar picker with or not a time picker or either a clock picker, it has date-datetime-clock-picker editorHint property of the asset/device.
+This feature allows to display either a date picker with or without a time picker, or a clock picker.

 Enum type: `DATETIME`